3 key disadvantages of Agile methodology

 Establishing requirements within your Agile framework also helps when onboarding new members to your team—letting them know any necessary project details upfront and how to better focus their attention on what matters most.

-2. Long-term projects suffer from Agile’s incremental delivery
+2. Long-term projects suffer from incremental delivery

-With the Agile methodology, teams and organizations can bring products to the market faster.
+With the Agile methodology, teams and organizations can bring products to market faster.
 Its incremental delivery style helps provide quick wins and prompt turnarounds.

-Yet, it’s also one of the disadvantages of the Agile model.
+However, this is also one of the disadvantages of the Agile model.

-Since Agile is based on the premise that teams won’t always know their end result will look like (or the next few delivery cycles ahead for that matter) it also becomes difficult to accurately predict the cost, time, or resources needed at the beginning of a project.
+And since Agile is based on the premise that teams won’t always know their end result will look like (or the next few delivery cycles ahead for that matter) it also becomes difficult to accurately predict the cost, time, or resources needed at the beginning of a project.

 Solution: Rank the must-have items within each sprint and act accordingly